 Tired: The Harry Potter Trio

-I appreciate Harry Potter as much as the next millennial, but after two decades of loving the book series, I can say wholeheartedly that Harry, Hermione, and Ron costumes do absolutely nothing for me.
+I appreciate Harry Potter as much as the next millennial.
+Still, after two decades of loving the book series, I can say wholeheartedly that Harry, Hermione, and Ron costumes do absolutely nothing for me.
 The wholesome trio is just a little bit too obvious, especially for fans of the expansive and fascinating universe of the books.

 Do Instead: Literally Any Other Witch, Please

-If you’re committed to the universe that JK Rowling created, there are a ton of badass witches and wizards that could make for a really awesome costume.
+If you’re committed to the universe that JK Rowling created, there are a ton of badass witches and wizards that could make for an awesome costume.

 Tired: Other Cultures as Costumes

-Hopefully, this doesn’t actually need to be mentioned, but there is no circumstance where it’s okay to paint your face a darker color in order to pretend to be of a different race.
+Hopefully, this doesn’t need to be mentioned, but there is no circumstance where it’s okay to paint your face a darker color to pretend to be of a different race.
 However, culturally insensitive costumes can go a step beyond blackface or brownface.